 A brash, self-made electronics mogul from London's East End who turned business into mass entertainment as the blunt star of 'The Apprentice.'

-Alan Sugar's story is a classic post-war climb.
-He started selling car aerials and electrical goods out of a van in 1968, building Amstrad into a home electronics empire that put computers, hi-fis, and satellite dishes into ordinary British homes.
-His genius was for spotting affordable, mass-market technology and selling it with relentless, no-nonsense hustle.
-In the 2000s, he traded the boardroom for the television studio, becoming the UK's answer to Donald Trump as the star of 'The Apprentice.'
-His catchphrase 'You're fired!' and his gruff, impatient demeanor with contestants made him a household figure, demystifying business for a generation while cementing his persona as the ultimate pragmatic dealmaker.
+In 1968, Alan Sugar began selling car aerials and electrical goods from a van.
+He built Amstrad into a home electronics empire that put computers, hi-fis, and satellite dishes into ordinary British homes.
+He spotted affordable, mass-market technology and sold it with relentless, no-nonsense hustle.
+In the 2000s, he moved from the boardroom to the television studio, becoming the UK's version of Donald Trump as the star of 'The Apprentice.'
+His catchphrase 'You're fired!' and his gruff, impatient demeanor with contestants demystified business for a generation while shaping his persona as the ultimate pragmatic dealmaker.
 Knighted and later made a peer, Lord Sugar remains a towering, often controversial, symbol of entrepreneurial grit.
+Born in 1947, his post-war climb from van sales to business empire defined his career.

 1946–1964